 Making Twitter Easier to Quit

-For those who can't bring themselves to delete it quite yet.
+If you can't bring yourself to delete it quite yet.

 We cannot make social media good.
 All we can do is hope that it withers away, and play our small part in helping abandon it.” —Ian Bogost